Former world junior hockey players' sex assault case sex assault case to return to court on April 30 | TSN

 Former WJC players' sex assault case to return to court on April 30

-LONDON, Ont. — The sexual assault case against five former members of Canada's World Junior hockey team will return to court at the end of April.
+LONDON, Ont. — The sexual assault case against five former members of Canada's World Junior hockey team made its first appearance in a southwestern Ontario court Monday and is set to return at the end of April.

-Dillon Dube, Cal Foote, Alex Formenton, Carter Hart and Michael McLeod were not in court this morning for the case's first appearance.
-Their lawyers appeared by video.
+Dillon Dube, Cal Foote, Alex Formenton, Carter Hart and Michael McLeod were not present in the London, Ont., court and their lawyers appeared by video.

 The players were charged with sexual assault late last month.
 A court document shows McLeod is facing an additional charge of sexual assault for “being a party to the offence."